 Here’s one weird trick I have found to read a lot less than I need to.
 Although it’s typically tempting to try to find ways to fit more into your life, this one technique might save you some time in future.
 I promise to keep it brief.

 Firstly, sign yourself up for a ‘read it later’ service, many exist and most of these services have plugins that you can install on your browser or device.
-I was quite taken with Pocket because of its multi-platform compatability and wide-range of third-party support, but you could instead use something like Instapaper, Readability, or just save what you want to read using the Evernote web clipper.
-Not only do these services allow you to collect what you want to read for later into one accessible hub (many of these allow you to access your saved articles whilst offline as well), but they also can simplify the formating, putting the content at the centre stage, so you’re not distracted by flashy adverts or sidebars of shame.
+I was quite taken with Pocket because of its multi-platform compatibility and wide-range of third-party support, but you could instead use something like Instapaper, Readability, or just save what you want to read using the Evernote web clipper.
+Not only do these services allow you to collect what you want to read for later into one accessible hub (many of these allow you to access your saved articles whilst offline as well), but they also can simplify the formatting, putting the content at the centre stage, so you’re not distracted by flashy adverts or sidebars of shame.

 Once you find the article you would like to read, save it to the service of your choice.
 This is particularly useful when you find yourself procrastinating or following links which grab your attention, but you may not have time to read them in that exact moment.